monsterkrampe/crystal/docs/generator.md

 1. `tests.toml` file

-It is located in the under `.meta` for each exercise.
+It is located under the `.meta` folder for each exercise.
 The toml file is used to configure which exercises are generated and which are not.
-Since the generator grabs all the data from the canonical data, so does this enable that new tests wont automatically be merged in.
+Since the generator grabs all the data from the canonical data, so does this enable new tests that won't automatically be merged in.
-Instead so does new tests have to be added to the toml file before they show up in test file.
+Instead so does new tests have to be added to the toml file before they show up in the test file.

-If there is a test which isn't needed or something that doesn't fit crystal you can remove it from the toml file.
+If there is a test that isn't needed or something that doesn't fit Crystal you can remove it from the toml file.
 By writing after the test name `include = false` and it will be skipped when generating the test file.

 2. `config.json` file, located in the root of the track